cockroachdb/docs/cockroachcloud/ccloud-get-started.md

 1. Close the browser window and return to your terminal.

-## Create a new cluster using ccloud
+## Create a new cluster using `ccloud`

+There are two ways to create clusters using `ccloud`: `ccloud quickstart create` and `ccloud cluster create`.

+The `ccloud quickstart create` command interactively guides you through creating and connecting to a new {{ site.data.products.serverless }} cluster.

-The `ccloud cluster create` command creates new CockroachDB clusters in your organization.
-You can create {{ site.data.products.serverless }} or {{ site.data.products.dedicated }} clusters.
+The `ccloud cluster create` command creates new {{ site.data.products.serverless }} and {{ site.data.products.dedicated }} CockroachDB clusters in your organization.

-If you would like to interactively create a {{ site.data.products.serverless }} cluster, the `ccloud quickstart` command will guide you through the process.

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="serverless">{{ site.data.products.serverless }}<strong></strong></button>